How to make beats: An in-depth guide to beat production

 • Soundtrap (free – $17.99/mo): Soundtrap offers real-time collaboration, an array of virtual instruments, and more—they’re a freemium service, so while paid tiers will provide access to more tools and sounds, you can make music using the platform for absolutely free

 Some of the DAWs have ranges in price because they offer lite versions that provide a restricted feature set.
 That said, they all have free trial periods, so it could be worth playing around with a few to figure out which one feels like the best fit for you.
-Studio One Professional and Bitwig Studio in particular are available on Rent-to-Own, which means that you can pay smaller monthly installments even after your trial period ends instead of purchasing them outright.
+Cubase and Bitwig Studio in particular are available on Rent-to-Own, which means that you can pay smaller monthly installments even after your trial period ends instead of purchasing them outright.

 DAW-specific considerations for making beats